Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 The Local-First Advantage

-With Clawdbot, the conversation happens locally.
+With Moltbot, the conversation happens locally.
 Your prompts, the responses, your conversation history—all of it lives in local files on your computer.
 The only time data leaves your machine is when you explicitly make an API call to an LLM provider (and even then, only the specific prompt is sent, not your entire conversation history or system data).

 For professionals handling confidential information—lawyers with client details, healthcare workers with patient data, financial advisors with portfolio information—this architectural difference is crucial.